-If you want to find a counsellor yourself, you will need to find a list of counselling organisations or individual counsellors in your area.
-You could contact the British Association for Counselling and Psychotherapy (BACP).
+You will need to find a list of counselling organisations or individual counsellors in your area.

 You may want to ask about the cost when you phone up for an initial appointment.
 Many of us are embarrassed about talking about money, so this way you will have an idea of what the costs are before you go.

 If you have important issues to get to grips with, then you will do best with professional help.
-Here are some things you should ask about
+Here are some questions to ask.

 - Does the counsellor have experience in working with cancer issues?